 Bottom line: The lack of loyalty benefits — accompanied by a mediocre rewards rate — make the Norwegian Cruise Line® World MasterCard® Credit Card unremarkable.

 Norwegian Cruise Line® World MasterCard® Credit Card benefits and features

-Bank of America issues the Norwegian Cruise Line® World MasterCard® Credit Card, offering the following sign-up bonus: 20,000 bonus points after you make $1,000 or more in purchases in the first 90 days of account opening.
+Bank of America issues the Norwegian Cruise Line® World MasterCard® Credit Card, offering the following sign-up bonus: Limited Time Offer: 25,000 bonus points after you make $1,000 or more in purchases in the first 90 days of account opening.
 This sign-up bonus is one of the best features of this card, as it’s equivalent to $200 of onboard credit or $200 off any cruise.

 In terms of long-term earning, you’ll earn 3 WorldPoints® points for every $1 spent on Norwegian purchases, 2 WorldPoints points per $1 spent on eligible air and hotel purchases 1 WorldPoint point per $1 spent on all other purchases So, at best, the Norwegian Cruise Line® World MasterCard® Credit Card provides a 3% value on Norwegian purchases.
 But unless you’re booking Norwegian cruises frequently, you’ll get a better return with another credit card instead — and on many more purchase categories.

 Lastly, you won’t pay any foreign transaction fees with this card, so it could be a decent option for international travelers.
 But if you’re at all concerned about maximizing value, this card fails to impress.

 For onboard credits and cruise discounts, your WorldPoints are worth 1 cent each.
 The minimum points required for redemption is 5,000, good for a $50 onboard credit.
 You’ll also be able to upgrade your stateroom with a set rate of WorldPoints: